I think it matters.

 Washable diaper: This usually means 100% polyester, but can generally refer to any washable diaper of any fabric.

 If it just says "cloth diaper", but doesn't tell you the fabric content and country of origin as it properly should, then buyer beware - it's probably 100% polyester.
-Some people are allergic to polyester.
-I'm not kidding.
-Research it.
-In my experience, polyester in diapers has problems, so I choose to sell only 100% cotton, because I feel it is best and I trust it.
+Some people are allergic (or chemically sensitive) to polyester or the unrinsed laundry products used on the polyester.
+In my experience, polyester in diapers has problems and is very difficult to wash, so I choose to focus our product line on 100% cotton, because I feel it is best and I trust it.
 100% cotton does not have repelling issues or stink issues like stay-dry synthetic diapers do.
 Repelling is when the polyester fleece gets detergent buildup (or fabric softener or a diaper cream residue) on it and the pee won't go through the fleece - the pee repels - causing leaks.
 Will the baby feel wet if you don't use a stay-dry diaper?
 Yes, but it will not bother baby, and feeling wet encourages more frequent changes which is healthy and good!
 Really, it won't bother baby.
 But it might bother you at first, because we have been so "marketed to", into thinking stay-dry is a must.
 It's not.
 You have to try cotton to believe it.
 It works, baby is comfy!
 I know you have to rearrange how you think because the big advertisers have so brainwashed us into thinking baby cannot "feel wet", but for generations cotton worked perfectly, and babies bottoms were healthy and generally rash-free and diaper-cream-free.
 Now with the stay-dry stuff, parents are going way too long between changes because no one realizes the diaper is wet, and the result of this is diaper rash and the need for constant use of creams.
 In cotton, baby needs no creams typically.
 Try cotton!
 Your baby will love it!
 It works, it's not petroleum or chemical-filled.
 It's soft and wonderful.
 Baby will not mind wet cotton.
 By the time baby is old enough to mind it, baby is old enough to begin potty learning and will learn about a year sooner than a stay-dry diapered baby, thus saving a ton of money in that final year, when age-mates are still in diapers but your child is in underwear, typically.

-We get many, many emails telling us something like this: "I was really sucked in by the advertising saying today's cloth diapers are not like ones before, but now that I've spent a lot of money and tried everything, I find that I really love my simple, 100% cotton diapers best.
+We get many, many emails telling us something like this: "I was really sucked in by the advertising saying today's cloth diapers are not like ones of the generation before.
+But now that I've spent a lot of money and tried everything, I find that I really love my simple, 100% cotton diapers best.
 They wash so easily and don't have problems.
-I just wish I knew about cotton from the start."
+I just wish I had known about cotton from the start."

 I personally keep polyester away from my family as much as I can, including and most especially in bedding and sleepwear.
 Cotton or wool sleepwear for baby is great, and no polyester blankets or polyester-fill bedding for us, either.
 No synthetic pillows for us.
 We all sleep so much better since we got rid of polyester from our nighttime environment.
 I'm convinced my babies sleep better when wearing a wool sleepsack, wool longies and/or cotton pajamas.
 Try cotton and wool and see for yourself.
-Also we wash in fragrance free, clean-rinsing Charlie's Soap powder, so we don't breathe in fragrances.
+Also we wash with fragrance free detergents so we don't breathe in fragrances.
 That helps, too.
 Switch to fragrance-free for healthier breathing and better sleep.
 OK, I'll get off my soapbox now.
 You have to make your own decisions for your family.
 Much of this is just personal opinion.
 Do your own research.
 It's easy online.